Top

 To create varying heights in the table display, tall rectangular glass vases may be substituted for the glass bowl.
 Or a group of freestanding slender vases, each holding a single flower, can be arranged in a circle in the center of the table, with the colors positioned in an alternating fashion.

-Add Zesty Elements
+Add Zesty Elements with a Fresh Look

 Beyond the traditional floral centerpiece, why not incorporate real, fresh fruits in the display?
 Aside from their colors and textures, actual fruits add character and authenticity to the table arrangement.